ivan-markov-666/Web3-Cusotm-Frame/README.md

 Please follow the steps to set up the project:
 ### Installation process
 1. Install Phyton version >=3.6.0.
-2. Add Phyton directory path to environment variable.
+2. Add the Phyton directory path to an environment variable.
 3. Install "Desktop development with C++" and ".NET desktop build tools" from "Visual Studio Build Tools 2022": https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022.
 4. If you don't have Node.js LTS - download and install it: https://nodejs.org/en/.
 5. Clone the repository.